 - Entertainment Plus - As above, but with a better YouView+ box, which lets you record up to 300 hours of TV and pause and rewind live shows, and 25 extra channels.

 - Total Entertainment - Gives you a 1TB YouView+ box, Freeview TV, 47 extra channels, free BT Sport, and the opportunity to add BT Sport Ultra HD.

 To get all the details about BT TV, check out our full guide.

 Most BT Broadband packages include a home phone plan.
 As standard, you get Weekend calls, but you can upgrade if you like to chat on the phone throughout the week.
 Here are the packages you can get:

-- Weekend calls - lets you call UK landlines, including 0845 and 0870 numbers, at no cost on Saturdays and Sundays.
+- Unlimited Weekend Calls - lets you call UK landlines, including 0845 and 0870 numbers, at no cost on Saturdays and Sundays.

-- Evening and Weekend calls - inclusive calls to UK landlines, including 0845 and 0870 numbers, between 7pm and 7am Monday to Friday, and all weekend.
+- Unlimited Evening and Weekend Calls - inclusive calls to UK landlines, including 0845 and 0870 numbers, between 7pm and 7am Monday to Friday, and all weekend.

-- Anytime calls - inclusive calls to UK landlines, including 0845 and 0870 numbers, at any time of day all week.
+- Unlimited Anytime Calls - inclusive calls to UK landlines, including 0845 and 0870 numbers, at any time of day all week.

 If you have friends or family overseas, and want to save money when you phone them, you can get an international calls add-on for any package, which cut rates considerably.